pedryx/blocky-adventure/README.md

 Each chunk is composed of blocks.
 Blocks can be destroyed and placed.
 Different blocks have different destruction times.

 ## Optimalizations
 The game uses greedy meshing for mesh creation of chunks.
-For each face of every block, it tries to create as large a stripe as possible.
+For each face of every block, it tries to create as large stripe as possible.
 This optimization leads to a decrease in number of triangles in the meshes.

 ## Branches
 This repository consists of two branches: